What Counts as a Previous DUI?

 The key to avoiding enhanced penalties is to question the evidence.
 Depending on the details of your case, your attorney could help you avoid conviction or downgrade a felony DUI into a misdemeanor instead of a felony.
 You could also move for post-conviction relief, which allows you to nullify a previous DUI conviction and reduce the current charges.

-Board-certified criminal trial attorney Robert David Malove offers clients free consultations and affordable payment plans, allowing you to learn about your options at no cost.
-Contact us online or call us today at 954-861-0384 for a free assessment of your case.
+Fort Lauderdale DUI lawyer Robert David Malove offers clients free consultations and affordable payment plans, allowing you to learn about your options at no cost.
+If you have multiple DUI offenses in Fort Lauderdale and need experienced representation, contact us online or call us today at 954-861-0384 for a free assessment of your case.